wkvasnikoff/BingAds-docs/BingAds/scripts/reference/AdOperation.md

 [AdGroup](./AdGroup)|Newly created ad, otherwise returns null if this operation failed to execute.

 ## <a name="issuccessful"></a>isSuccessful
-Returns a Boolean value that determines if this operation was successful.
+Returns a Boolean value that indicates if this operation was successful.

 ### Returns:
 |Type|Description|